 - Mental Health Commissioner

 The collaboration of these groups set a foundation for ongoing strategic co-production.
 This means partners will work together to use everyone's knowledge and skills.
-This will create better outcomes for children and young people with SEND, and their families.
+This will create better outcomes for CYP with SEND, and their families.

 We aim to create more opportunities in East Sussex for strategic co-production.
 This is where all partners play an equal part in strategic decision-making processes.

-Education East Sussex worked with stakeholders and the Children’s Disability Council to identify 5 overarching priority themes for SEND development in East Sussex:
+5 overarching priority themes were identified for SEND development in East Sussex: